ItzBloxxy/HostNowX/README.md

    ```
 ---

-Would you like me to also **add a Usage section** (with an example command to start HostNowX) so new users know how to run it right after installation?
+Would you like me to also **add a Usage section** (with an example command to start HostNowX) so new users know how to run it right after installation? no ty